 This set is very laid back.
 I went in the production office and the door was shut.
 Why?
 Inside were 3 dogs.
 A big fluffy one and 2 little guys.

 There have been some kids stopping by too.
 Some crew members bring the kids to the set to see the action.
 They love the music and the dancers.
-They won't stay too long though, only maybe 30 minutes because after all… Everyone is working!
+They won’t stay too long though, maybe only 30 minutes because after all… everyone is working!

 It certainly is a fun atmosphere.
-The 1st Assistant Director just announced someone won a ipod for suggesting something that made the shot better.
+The 1st Assistant Director just announced someone won a iPod for suggesting something that made the shot better.
 And this morning someone went around and collected $1 from everyone that wanted to put in for the big lottery tonight.
 If one of our numbers get picked everyone who bought a ticket would split the proceeds.